conholo/ComputeHeadless-NV-VK/README.md

    ```bash
        ./nv_image_enhancer  media/images 75.5
    ```
 This command will process all images in the example `media/images` directory with a sharpness level of 75.5.
-These images are provided in [NVIDIA's GitHub repository](https://github.com/NVIDIAGameWorks/NVIDIAImageScaling).

 ## Output